LebsterFace/eval-and-replace/README.md

 * `PI`: Alias for `Math.PI` (etc. for other `Math` properties & methods)
 * `randomInt(min: number, max: number)`: generates a random integer between `min` and `max` (inclusive of both)

-If you have any questions / concerns about this extension, reach out to me on Discord at `Lebster#0617`
+If you have any questions / concerns about this extension, reach out to me on Discord at `lebster`

 ## [Change Log](CHANGELOG.md)